-Tonight the Duke and Duchess of Cambridge attended a special performance of ‘Dear Evan Hansen’ at the Noël Coward Theatre which is being held in aid of The Royal Foundation.
-The show touches the issue of Mental Health that is a primary concept of both Duke and Duchess of Cambridge’s public role.
+Tonight, The Duke and Duchess of Cambridge attended a special performance of ‘Dear Evan Hansen’ at the Noël Coward Theatre which is being held in aid of The Royal Foundation.
+The show touches on the issue of Mental Health that is a primary concept of both Duke and Duchess of Cambridge’s public role.

 The Duke and Duchess of Cambridge have arrived at the Noel Coward Theatre for a special performance of Dear Evan Hansen.
 Warning: Flash photography pic.twitter.com/sn54Nl8AkY